 Geospatial Engineering Bachelor's Degree

 What if you had a high-tech job, but spent your work day outside, enjoying nature and fresh air each day?
-If you like computing and the great outdoors, you may well be suited to be a geospatial engineer.
+If you like computing and the great outdoors, you may excel at geospatial engineering.

-Our faculty are Licensed Professionals that will provide students with real world experiences in a small class environment.
+As licensed professionals, our faculty provide students with real world experiences.
 Studying geospatial engineering is both an adventure and a learning experience.
-Geospatial engineers—formerly known as surveyors—measure the physical features of the Earth with great precision and accuracy, calculating the position, elevation, and property lines of parcels of land.
+Geospatial engineers are surveyors.
+They measure the physical features of the Earth with great precision and accuracy.
+Geospatial engineers calculate the position, elevation, and property lines of parcels of land.

-Our students learn about geospatial systems and spatial data acquisition technologies by means of high-precision optical and electromechanical instruments, satellite and aerial remote earth observation systems, aerial and terrestrial Lidar, and Global Navigation Satellite Systems (GNSS).
-Our curriculum includes the use of Unmanned Aerial Systems (UAS), High Definition Surveying and Geographic Information Systems (GIS) as well as traditional Surveying technologies, along with numerous other options in the geospatial engineering toolbox.
+Our students learn about geospatial systems and spatial data acquisition technologies.
+Such methods rely on high-precision optical and electromechanical instruments.
+Learn satellite and aerial remote earth observation systems.
+Use aerial and terrestrial lidar, as well as Global Navigation Satellite Systems (GNSS).
+Our curriculum includes the use of Unmanned Aerial Systems (UAS) and High Definition Surveying.
+Become familiar with Geographic Information Systems (GIS).
+Try out traditional surveying technologies and other options in the geospatial engineering toolbox.

-The Bachelor of Science in Geospatial Engineering exposes you to topics typically found on state professional surveyor's exam, as well as geoinformatics topics like GIS, photogrammetry, and remote sensing.
+The Bachelor of Science in Geospatial Engineering orients you for the state professional surveyor's exam.
+Geoinformatics topics include GIS, photogrammetry, and remote sensing.
 Professional surveying prepares students to become State Licensed Professional Surveyors.
-Core focus is tied to the accurate location of real property boundaries, data capture of the natural/man-made objects on the earth's surface, and digital mapping for use in design or planning.
+A core focus is the accurate location of real property boundaries.
+This includes data capture of the natural/man-made objects on the earth's surface.
+We often use methods of digital mapping in design or planning.

 What is Geospatial Engineering?